instana/go-sensor/README.md

 AutoProfile™ generates and reports process profiles to Instana.
 Unlike development-time and on-demand profilers, where a user must manually initiate profiling, AutoProfile™ automatically schedules and continuously performs profiling appropriate for critical production environments.

-For more information, see our [Instana AutoProfile™](https://docs.instana.io/ecosystem/go/instana-autoprofile/) docs.

 ## Examples